Information retrieval and applications of machine learning, statistics, and information theory.

-Professor Aslam’s research interests include information retrieval, machine learning, and the design and analysis of algorithms.
-In machine learning, he has focused on developing algorithms that are capable of learning in the presence of noisy or erroneous training data.
-In information retrieval, he has applied techniques from machine learning, information theory, and social choice theory to develop algorithms for efficient search engine training and evaluation, automatic information organization, and metasearch and data fusion.
-He has also been involved in the fields of scheduling, ad hoc networking, computer security, and functional magnetic resonance imaging.
+Prof. Aslam’s research interests include information retrieval, machine learning, and the design and analysis of algorithms.
+In machine learning, he has developed models and algorithms for learning in the presence of noisy or erroneous training data.
+In information retrieval, he has applied techniques from machine learning, statistics, information theory, and social choice theory to develop algorithms for automatic information organization, metasearch, and efficient search engine training and evaluation.
+He has also been involved in the fields of human computation, transportation, computer security, wireless networking, and medical informatics.
+Prof. Aslam served as the General co-Chair for the ACM SIGIR Conference on Research and Development in Information Retrieval in 2009, and he will serve as the Program co-Chair for SIGIR in 2016.

 The brightest and most innovative in the industry